AI Readiness Score

 The AI Readiness Score is a 0–100 metric that measures how prepared each product is for AI shopping agents like ChatGPT, Perplexity, and Google AI Mode — across seven dimensions of content readiness.

-Last updated May 24, 2026
+Last updated July 5, 2026

 The AI Readiness Score is a per-product metric from 0–100 that measures how well a product’s content and structured data are prepared for AI shopping agents like ChatGPT, Perplexity, and Google AI Mode.
 It’s the single agent-readiness signal Lumio surfaces for every product in a catalog: where each one stands today, and exactly what to fix first.